Lovers in a Dangerous Time: Background

 According to Cockburn, the song was inspired by seeing teenagers expressing romantic love in a schoolyard.
 In the song, he contrasts the hopefulness and joy of new love with the despair of a wider Cold War world where notions of the future often carried a sense of foreboding and doom.
 However, especially in light of Cockburn's next single "If I Had a Rocket Launcher", the song has also been interpreted by listeners and critics as referring to the same Guatemalan refugee crisis that inspired the later song, or to the then-emerging HIV/AIDS crisis.
 Cockburn stated in later interviews that he was pleased by both of these alternate interpretations.

 In 2005, "Lovers" was named the 11th greatest Canadian song of all time on the CBC Radio One series 50 Tracks: The Canadian Version.

 U2 alluded to "Lovers" in their 1988 single "God Part II", with the lyric "Heard a singer on the radio late last night/He says he's gonna kick the darkness 'til it bleeds daylight."

-Propagandhi used his lyrics in the final verse of their 2025 song "At Peace":